OperationSpark/portfolio/README.md

 ## Classes and IDs

-When you want to get more specific than all of the HTML elements across a site you use classes and IDs to do that.
+By more concretely describing HTML elements by assigning an id or class, we can select those elements uniquely by their id or grouped by their class.
 You will often want to apply styling to only certain HTML elements rather than all of them.
 In the above code examples we're selecting the`<h1>`and`<p>` elements.
 The CSS styling you applied will change the look of all of the`<h1>`and`<p>` elements across the site.

 Classes in CSS are created with a period and the class name: